Days

 • Display your custom success message upon successful completion.

-• Hide the form from logged in users and display a custom message in its place.
+• Hide the form for logged-in users and display a custom message in its place.

-How to Create a Custom WordPress User Registration Page
+How To Create a Custom WordPress User Registration Page Using Elementor

 In this tutorial, we will need plugins installed and activated on your website.